JaSpa/wsession/README.md

 # Intrinsically Typed Sessions With Callbacks

-A paper with this title is conditionally accepted at ICFP 2023 and what you have in your hands is the submitted version.
+A paper with this title is presented at ICFP 2023.
 This directory contains the artifact accompanying the paper.

 ## Step-by-step Instructions